-Digital workflow and process automation reduce process failure.
+Digital workflows and process automation reduce process failure.
 For instance, there is less reliance on employees to take positive action.
 For example, making phone calls and sending emails.

 Legislation and incident reporting

 Legislation varies from country to country.
-But generally places a duty of care upon construction workers.
+But, generally it places a duty of care upon construction workers.
 That is to say, it manages the health and safety for themselves.
 And for those around them, so far as it is reasonable.

 More information on this can be found on the relevant government website for your region.

-There are numerous regulations that you must be aware of.
+There are numerous regulations that you must be aware of when working on a construction site.
 For example, lifting operations, control of hazardous substances or incident reporting guidelines.
-With online forms and QHSE workflows, legislation compliance can be easily automated.
+With online forms and QHSE workflows, you can easily automate legislation compliance.